Spherical cosmological models: an alternative cosmology

 In this paradigm, it comes natural to consider a 3D universe as embedded in another 3D universe.
 Since we will show that it can be the interior of a (spherical) black hole, we will adopt spherical symmetry.
 It is useful to make clear, from the outset, what the geometrical difference is between the universes in this paper and the standard Robertson-Walker (RW) universes.
 To that end, it helps to reduce the dimension by one, and consider 2D universes.
 A 2D RW universe is confined to the surface of a sphere, which is embedded in 3-space.
-In this paper, a 2D universe with positive curvature in all points is the interior of a circle, though the surface inside the circle need not be flat.
+In this paper, a 2D universe with positive curvature everywhere is the interior of a circle, though the surface inside the circle need not be flat.
 These universes therefore have a center (a point) and a boundary (a circle).
 Likewise, the 3D the universes we consider here have a center (a point) and a boundary (the surface of a sphere).